What is Ads.txt?

 For more information and explanation about what this is and why it is important, please see this blog post.

 We recommend you install and use the Mediavine Control Panel plugin.
-The Control Panel will set up and host your ads.txt automatically.
+The Control Panel will either setup and host your ads.txt file or allow you to update it with the push of a button.

 If you're not running Wordpress, you can download your site's specific ads.txt in your Dashboard under Settings > Ad Set Up and you should see a button that says Download Ads.txt.